B

 Nests

 Brown-headed cowbirds do not build nests; instead, the females lay their eggs in other birds’ nests and expect them to raise their young.
 Unfortunately, this typically comes at the expense of the host’s own chicks.
-Their clutch size is generally between 1-7 eggs, and they can lay over 36 eggs over a summer.
+Their clutch size is generally between 1 and 7 eggs, and they can lay over 36 eggs over a summer.

 The brown-headed cowbird’s scientific name is Molothrus ater, which means “dull black” in Latin.
-These birds belong to the Order Passeriformes, Latin for “sparrow-shaped,” and include most of the bird species.
+These birds belong to the Order Passeriformes, Latin for “sparrow-shaped,” and includes most bird species.

 Passeriformes are often referred to as perching birds and identified by their unique toes, with three pointing forward and one back.
 This toe arrangement helps with perching.

 Brown-headed cowbirds are members of the Family Icteridae, also known as New World blackbirds.
-They are colorful small to medium-sized birds, and most species have predominantly black plumage with patches of yellow, red, or orange.
-However, each species differentiates in size, behavior, shape, and coloration.
+They are colorful, small to medium-sized birds, and most species have predominantly black plumage with patches of yellow, red, or orange.
+However, each species differs in size, behavior, shape, and coloration.

 There are only three recognized subspecies, and they include: